yoshimon/symbolic/doc/sphinx/source/symbolic_language/structures.rst

         float x, y;
         float sum => this.x + y; // Explicit and implicit member reference.
         float foo(float z, float w) => x + y + z + w; // With 2 arguments.
+        [static] float sum => 1.0 + 2.0;
     }

+The :code:`[static]` annotation can be used to declare static property functions, which do not operate on an instance.
+Static property functions are regular functions within the namespace of the type they are declared in.